Signs and Symptoms of Autism

 A diagnosis of ASD now includes several conditions that used to be diagnosed separately: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.
 These conditions are now all called autism spectrum disorder.

-ASD begins before the age of 3 and last throughout a person’s life, although symptoms may improve over time.
+ASD begins before the age of 3 and lasts throughout a person’s life, although symptoms may improve over time.
 Some children with ASD show hints of future problems within the first few months of life.
 In others, symptoms may not show up until 24 months or later.
-Some children with an ASD seem to develop normally until around 18 to 24 months of age and then they stop gaining new skills, or they lose the skills they once had.
-Studies have shown that one third to half of parents of children with an ASD noticed a problem before their child’s first birthday, and nearly 80%–90% saw problems by 24 months of age.
+Some children with ASD seem to develop normally until around 18 to 24 months of age and then they stop gaining new skills, or they lose the skills they once had.
+Studies have shown that one third to half of parents of children with ASD noticed a problem before their child’s first birthday, and nearly 80%–90% saw problems by 24 months of age.

 It is important to note that some people without ASD might also have some of these symptoms.
 But for people with ASD, the impairments make life very challenging.